 4. Were there unintended consequences, positive or negative, as a result of launching your Facebook page?

-The positive is the ability to communicate what is happening at school, in the classrooms, and on extracurricular activities.
+The positive is the ability to communicate what is happening at Notre Dame School, in the classrooms, and on extracurricular activities.
 One negative is that with so much information, people often expect answers that we do not necessarily know at the time.

 5. How many people help you manage the Facebook page?

 Emily Frye did an incredible job setting it up and I maintain and update with new content and features.

 6. How much time do you devote per week to managing the Facebook page?